-We provided unmodified opinions on the financial statements of the State Retiree Life Insurance and the Local Retiree Life Insurance programs administered by ETF for the year ended December 31, 2019.
+We provided unmodified opinions on the financial statements of the State Retiree Life Insurance and the Local Retiree Life Insurance programs administered by ETF for the year ended December 31, 2021.

-In addition to providing unmodified opinions on the financial statements and related notes of the State Retiree Life Insurance program and the Local Retiree Life Insurance program as of and for the year ended December 31, 2019, we have issued our Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters, which is required by Government Auditing Standards and begins on page 15.
-We did not identify any control or compliance concerns that are required to be reported under these standards.
+In addition to providing unmodified opinions on the financial statements and related notes of the State Retiree Life Insurance program and the Local Retiree Life Insurance program as of and for the year ended December 31, 2021, we have issued our Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters, which is required by Government Auditing Standards and begins on page 13.

-Calculating the Total OPEB Liability Calculating the Net OPEB Liability Employer Reporting
+Calculating the Total OPEB Liability

+Calculating the Net OPEB Liability

+Employer Reporting

-Other Postemployment Benefits (OPEB) =
+Other Postemployment Benefits (OPEB)